-India’s contagion rate is up there, but they have one of the lowest mortality rates.
-Its travel restrictions, however, are complicated.
+During the first COVID-19 wave, India’s contagion rate was high, but it had one of the lowest mortality rates.
+Its travel restrictions were, and still are, complicated.

 Certain people — including students, medical professionals, engineers, design specialists, and managers working on projects in India — are welcome back if they obtain the proper visas, test negative, and quarantine for two weeks upon arrival.

 Agree to health screenings and self-isolation for 14 days at home (if not infected) or a government-approved facility (if infected)

 Indonesia — home of venerated vacation hot-spot Bali — is closed for tourism until at least 2021.
 Though officials announced plans for a September reopening to “revitalize” its economy, the country remains a “red zone” and decided to keep its borders shuttered until next year to casual foreign travelers.

 Since the pandemic’s arrival, 563,680 Indonesians have caught the coronavirus, 17,479 have died of complications.
 (Source: WHO)

 Japan remains closed for tourists, but it has relaxed restrictions for business travelers from Vietnam, Thailand, Australia, New Zealand, Cambodia, Singapore, Republic of Korea, China, Hong Kong, Macau, Brunei, Malaysia, Myanmar, Mongolia, Laos, and Taiwan.

 theJapanese government has confirmed reopening for tourism in April 2021 with health screenings and testing on arrival.

 Japan has started gradually reopening in October for long-term residents, students, and business travelers.
 Also the government has announced plans for the full reopening in April 2021, before the Olympics.